Financial Support from University College Birmingham

 When can I collect my Kick-Start card?

 If you haven’t already been issued with a Kick Start card you’ll be able to collect yours from Monday 21st September 2021 onwards.
-We will contact you by email to confirm the collection location and opening hours closer to the time.
-Cards will only be issued to students who have a fully enrolled status.

 Who is eligible for ‘The Kick-Start Scheme’ funds?
 Who is eligible for ‘The Kick-Start Scheme’ funds?